heyfinlay/TimeKeeperDPGP/README.md

 - A spectator-friendly **Live Timing Board** view that shows positions, gaps, fastest laps, track status, and the most recent lap feed.
 - Driver management including lap counts, best laps, pit tracking, marshal flags, retirements, and CSV export.
 - Tailwind CSS styling and Lucide icons.

+## Maintenance & Operations

+- Follow the [Maintenance & Extension Guide](./docs/MAINTENANCE_GUIDE.md) for deep dives into data flow, manual verification checklists, and plans for adding Discord authentication or new user flows.
+- Run `npm run build` before each release to confirm the production bundle compiles.
+Pair this with the smoke tests outlined in the guide to validate Race Control ↔ Live Timing synchronisation.